PaystackHQ/paystack-android/README.md

 2 OPTION 1: Backend starts transaction (recommended)

 a.
 App prompts backend to initialize a transaction, backend returns `access_code`.
+Backend will use this endpoint: https://developers.paystack.co/reference#initialize-a-transaction

 b.
 Provide `access_code` and card details to our SDK's `chargeCard` function via `Charge` object